 5. Pick Tulips and Daffodils at Burnside Farms

-More Information: Entry is $19 per person during the week and $21 per person during the weekends.
-Children under six are free.
+Every year, Burnside Farms hosts the Festival of Spring, inviting guests to walk amongst more than two million tulips and daffodils.
+Advance tickets are available for $19 per person during the week and $21 per person during the weekends.
+Children under five are free.
 Five flowers are included with admission.

 6. Take the Bikes Out on a Trail Day